-The Internet of Things has allowed the development of wireless technologies that ensure reliable, long-range signal strength.
-These new technologies are allowing industries to use wireless data loggers without the typical issues of wireless connections: intermittent connections, lost data, and security risks; even in regulated environments where data integrity is crucial.
+The newest generation of wireless technologies available for sensing devices ensure reliable, long-range signal strength without the traditional issues of wireless connections: intermittent connections, lost data, and security risks.

-In this 1-hour webinar we discuss recent advances in wireless technologies that are changing the way environments are monitored, specifically in temperature and humidity monitoring applications.
-The webinar includes the lively Question & Answer period and covers key differences between types of wireless and Wi-Fi monitoring systems, reviewing the advantages and disadvantages of each.
+In this 1-hour webinar we discuss recent technological advances that are changing the way environmental monitoring equipment is networked.
+The webinar covers key differences between types of wireless and Wi-Fi monitoring systems and reviews the advantages and disadvantages of each.
+The webinar also includes the lively Question & Answer period at the end.
 We promise your IT support will be impressed with your knowledge of wireless technology after this webinar!

 Key Learning Objectives